 Application Process for Financial Aid

-Students must complete the following in order to be considered for financial aid:
+You must complete the following in order to be considered for financial aid:

 - Provide Notification to the GCC Financial Aid Office, if applicable.
-Students must promptly notify GCC of any outside scholarships, grants, loans or other types of student aid that is received or expected to be received.
+You must promptly notify GCC of any outside scholarships, grants, loans or other types of student aid that is received or expected to be received.
 Financial aid packages may need to be revised based on the receipt of additional awards.

 - Apply for a GCC scholarship.
 Gogebic Community College offers a wide range of scholarships and awards to both freshman and sophomore students.
 Criteria and award amounts vary.
 Applications are submitted online through the Academic Works website.
 The typical application period is from January 1 through March 15, but there are scholarships that have later deadline dates.
 Students need to check the individual scholarship opportunity criteria for the individual deadline dates.
 The scholarships awarded in the spring are to be used for the following academic year.
 To apply for scholarships, you must be accepted to GCC and have been issued a Student ID number.
 You also have the capability to view all available scholarships as well as the scholarship criteria.
 Please note that you only need to fill out one application for all scholarships.
 The process automatically selects and sorts your application information according to the eligibility criteria of the individual scholarships.
 You will be notified via your GCC e-mail if you are selected as a scholarship recipient.
 This notification is normally sent out within three weeks of the scholarship application deadline.
 If you do not receive a scholarship during the first round of awarding, your application is stored in the data base for the entire academic year.
 Scholarships are awarded on a continual basis as new scholarships are received.
 Click on http://gogebic.academicworks.com to access the scholarship application.